roufhasan/fluentify-client/README.md

 - Add class by instructor
 - Admin approve or deny class
 - Make user admin or instructor
+- Payment For Selected Class
+- See Payment History

 ## 🚀 Used packages